ArdanaLabs/ardana-dollar/utxo-design/conventions.md

 how many slots can pass before a certain token has expired.
 This parameter can also be a part of the state itself.

+### Clean-up

+Each UTXO needs a minimum amount of Ada, which would be a substantial extra fee if users make UTXOs that can never be cleaned-up.
+To prevent this, each UTXO with the validator for certification tokens will have an `Address` in the datum.
+The consuming transaction **must** have an output that sends the Ada in the UTXO to this `Address`.

+In addition, if **and only if** the consuming input has a redeemer which can be decoded as the state the token represents, then there are no restrictions on how many continuing UTXOs there must be **if the token has expired**.

+This means that after the token has expired, you can retrieve the Ada locked by the validator without creating more UTXOs with more locked Ada.

 ### Off-chain usage

 In the off-chain code, when we need to supply a token certifying